-The Group's net income for the first quarter of 2013 is $\frac{1}{2}$ 224.6 million versus 2012 first quarter net income of $\frac{1}{2}$ 212.9 million.
-The Company was able to hit its gross profit rate target due to improved inventory, trading and supply management.
+The Group's net income as the first semester of 2013 is P 372.267 million versus 2012 same period net income of P 266.377 million.
+The Company was able to maintain a decent gross profit rate target due to improved inventory, trading and supply management.

-The Parent Company is registered with the Board of Investments on November 16, 2005 as a new industry participant with new investments in storage, marketing and distribution of petroleum products under RA 8479 (Downstream Oil Industry Regulation Act) and, as such, continues to enjoy an income tax holiday for five (5) years from November 16, 2005.
+The Company is registered with the Board of Investments on November 16, 2005 as a new industry participant with new investments in storage, marketing and distribution of petroleum products under RA 8479 (Downstream Oil Industry Regulation Act) and, as such, continues to enjoy an income tax holiday for five (5) years from November 16, 2005.

-The Parent Company obtain additional registration approval from the Board of Investments (BOI) under R.A.
+The Company obtained additional registration approval from the Board of Investments (BOI) under R.A.
 8479 or Oil Industry Deregulation Law for its Calaca, Batangas Terminal..
-This entitles the Parent Company to an Income Tax Holiday (ITH) on the revenue activities from this additional storage capacity for five (5) years starting February 2010.
-Another BOI registration was granted for the Davao Terminal Expansion facility effective February 2010 thus entitling the Parent Company another set of incentives including the five (5) year ITH in its Davao Terminal Marketing and Storage activities.
+This entitles the Company to an Income Tax Holiday (ITH) on the revenue activities from this additional storage capacity for five (5) years starting February 2010.
+Another BOI registration was granted for its Davao Terminal Expansion facility effective February 2010 thus entitling the Company another set of incentives including the five (5) year ITH in its Davao Terminal Marketing and Storage activities.
 These additional ITH incentives will allow the Company to enjoy an effective income tax rate well below 30% as it continuously expands its storage and obtains further incentives from the BOI.

-The Parent Company was also registered with the BOI on November 25, 2010 as new industry participant with new investment in storage, marketing and distribution of petroleum products under RA 8479 (Downstream Oil Industry Deregulation Act) for its storage tanks in Talisayan, Zamboanga City.
+The Company was also registered with the BOI on November 25, 2010 as new industry participant with new investments in storage, marketing and distribution of petroleum products under RA 8479 (Downstream Oil Industry Deregulation Act) for its storage tanks in Talisayan, Zamboanga City.
 Under its registration, the Company is required to observe certain general and specific terms and conditions stated in the provisions of the Omnibus Investments Code of 1987.

-The Parent Company gets new approvals with the BOI for its two (2) new facilities.
-Both the Cagayan de Oro City and the Bacolod City were registered and issued certification by the BOI last May 12, 2012.
-The registration entitles the Parent Company ITH for five years from registration plus other fiscal and non-fiscal incentives accorded to BOI registered entity.
+The Company gets new approvals with the BOI for its two (2) new facilities.
+Both its Cagayan de Oro City and the Bacolod City depot facilities were registered and issued certification by the BOI last May 12, 2012.
+The registration entitles the Company ITH for five years from registration plus other fiscal and non-fiscal incentives accorded to BOI registered entity.